How to: Change Server Authentication Mode

 During installation, SQL Server Database Engine is set to either Windows Authentication mode or SQL Server and Windows Authentication mode.
 This topic describes how to change the security mode after installation.

 If Windows Authentication mode is selected during installation, the sa login is disabled and a password is assigned by setup.
 If you later change authentication mode to SQL Server and Windows Authentication mode, the sa login remains disabled.
-To enable the sa login, use the ALTER LOGIN statement to enable the sa login and assign a new password.
+To use the sa login, use the ALTER LOGIN statement to enable the sa login and assign a new password.

 The sa account is a well-known SQL Server account and it is often targeted by malicious users.
 Do not enable the sa account unless your application requires it.
 It is very important that you use a strong password for the sa login.

 The sa login can only connect to the server by using SQL Server Authentication.

 In SQL Server Management Studio Object Explorer, right-click the server, and then click Properties.

 On the Security page, under Server authentication, select the new server authentication mode, and then click OK.

 In the SQL Server Management Studio dialog box, click OK to acknowledge the requirement to restart SQL Server.

 To restart SQL Server from SQL Server Management Studio

 - In Object Explorer, right-click your server, and then click Restart.
 If SQL Server Agent is running, it must also be restarted.